 It depends on what you want to do.
 People would usually choose IG Share Dealing if they wanted to buy and sell shares in companies and are happy to spend time making adjustments on their investments.
 You don’t have to be an experienced investor to go for this option, but you’re much more likely to be one.

-IG stocks and shares ISA are available via a share dealing account or a ready-made IG Smart Portfolio.
+IG stocks and shares ISAs are available with IG’s Share Dealing account and ready-made IG Smart Portfolios.

 IG’s SIPP allows you to invest in your future with tax benefits.
 Your pension is locked until you turn 55.